robandpdx/pentafret/README.md

    - Blues scale
 3. **Tonality**: Select between Major or Minor

+Below the controls, the fretboard displays the notes of the selected scale.

+#### CAGED Page (/caged/[view])
+The CAGED page offers two views:
+- **Chords**: Displays chord forms for C, A, G, E, and D
+- **Arpeggios**: Shows arpeggio patterns for each form

+Each view showcases five sections focusing on a specific fretboard section to illustrate chord or arpeggio shapes.

 ### Fretboard Display
-- The app displays a guitar fretboard with 15 frets and 6 strings
+- The app displays a guitar fretboard with 15 frets and 6 strings (plus open notes on the notes and scales pages)
 - Each note in the scale is highlighted with a distinct color and labeled with the note name
 - The root note is highlighted in a different color
 - For blues scales, a "blue note" is highlighted in a distinct color